stlab/better-code/better-code/src/chapter-2-contracts.md

 type's public interface boundary and are routinely violated, temporarily, durign a mutation.
-For example, in `append`, we have to grow one of the arrays first, which breaks the invariant until we've done the other push_back.
+For example, in `append`, we have to grow one of the arrays first, which breaks the invariant until we've done the second `append`.
 That's not a problem because the arrays are private—that “bad” state is *encapsulated* by the type, and invisible to clients.
 By the time we return from `append`, everything is back in order.